calebwin/emu/README.md

 };

-// make sure to use only a single set and keep all your n parameters in n storage buffers in bindings 0 to n-1 layout(set = 0, binding = 0) buffer Rectangles {
+// make sure to use only a single set and keep all your n parameters in n storage buffers in bindings 0 to n-1
+// you shouldn't use push constants or anything OTHER than storage buffers for passing stuff into the kernel
+// just use buffers with one buffer per binding layout(set = 0, binding = 0) buffer Rectangles {
     Rectangle[] rectangles;
 }; // this is used as both input and output for convenience